ordina-jworks/ordina-jworks.github.io/_posts/2018-02-16-Stairway-To-Health-2.md

 <h3>The API</h3>
-ExpressJs to NestJs: The main difference here is that we've rewritten the application to use the new framework inf favour of the old implementation with ExpressJs.
+ExpressJs to Nest.js: The main difference here is that we've rewritten the application to use the new framework inf favour of the old implementation with ExpressJs.
-Migrating from Express to Nest is not that difficult, since nest is a wrapper on top of the Express framework.
+Migrating from Express to Nest is not that difficult, since Nest is a wrapper on top of the Express framework.
 It provides you with some nice TypeScript decorators which makes your code a lot cleaner, more compact and easier to read.